Goldencami/Grandma-Jukebox/README.md

 # Grandma-Jukebox
-Jukebox to play songs for grandma and pill reminder.
+Jukebox to play songs for grandma.

 > WARNING: Do **NOT** use GPIO19 or GPIO20 on this board.
 These GPIOs are internally connected to the USB-OTG and causes the USB no being detected by the computer.
 IF you accidentally upload a sketch and used those pins, you can upload an empty sketch using USB-UART and the communication with USB-OTG will work again.

 > WARNING: Do NOT use GPIO2 for buttons or any other digital I/O. It is an ESP32-S3 strapping pin sampled at boot — depending on its state at power-on, it can prevent the board from booting correctly.

+In development, use the USB-UART to upload code.
+The final version will have the charging cable to connect to USB-OTG.

 ## Components
 - ESP32-S3 WROOM: Dual-core 32-bit microprocessor up to 240 MHz, 16 MB Flash, 16 MB PSRAM